Cougar Helicopters Flight 91: Recovery phase

 The TSB used two remotely operated vehicles (ROVs), operating from Atlantic Osprey, to locate and examine the sunken aircraft, which was found on the bottom largely intact but with significant structural damage, and with the tail boom broken off and lying separately nearby.

 The damage to the airframe was severe enough to prevent immediate recovery of the wreckage as originally planned, and efforts instead focused on recovering the remains of the passengers and crew.
 Images from the ROVs indicated the presence of between 10 and 13 bodies in the aircraft fuselage.
 Nine bodies were recovered from the wreckage on 14–15 March and were returned to St. John's in the early hours of 16 March aboard Atlantic Osprey.
-On 17 March, the TSB announced that all bodies had been recovered, as were the Flight Data Recorder (FDR) and Cockpit Voice Recorder (CVR).
+On 17 March, the TSB announced that all bodies had been recovered, as had the Flight Data Recorder (FDR) and Cockpit Voice Recorder (CVR).
 The S-92 FDR/CVR is one box called a Multi-Purpose Flight Recorder, commonly referred to as a "combi-unit", manufactured by Penny and Giles in the United Kingdom.
 The FDR/CVR was transferred to Ottawa, Ontario for analysis by TSB personnel.
 On 18 March Atlantic Osprey docked in St. John's carrying the main chassis of the helicopter in a basket on deck.
 The TSB's lead investigator indicated on 19 March that about 80% of the wreckage had already been recovered; by 26 March this figure had been increased to 95%.